ddwalk77/FDIP/README.md

     • FALSE ALARM FALSE CALL
     • SEVERE WEATHER & NATURAL DISASTER

-- INCIDENT DATE TIME was converted to datetime64[ns] and filtered for years 2017-2021.
+-INCIDENT DATE TIME was converted to datetime64[ns] and filtered for years 2017-2021.
 The format is YYYY MMM DD HH:MM:SS XM.
 The day of the week and hour of the call were extracted and added as new features, Day of week with a corresponding number value in DAY NUM, Month, and